 Descriptive abstract Informative abstract Describes the major points of the project to the Informs the audience of all essential points of reader. the paper.
-Includes the background, purpose and focus of the paper or article, but never the methods, results and conclusions, if it is a research paper.
-Briefly summarizes the background, purpose, focus, methods, results, findings and conclusions of the full-length paper.
-Is concise, usually 10% of the original paper Is most likely used for humanities and social science papers or psychology essays. length, often just one paragraph.
+Includes the background, purpose and focus of the paper or article, but never the methods, results and conclusions, if it is a research paper. pupor Is concise, usually 10% of the original paper Is most likely used for humanities and social science papers or psychology essays. length, often just one paragraph.
 Is most likely used for sciences, engineering or psychology reports.